MHDulwich15/rock-paper-scissors/README.md

-In this project I will be making the classic game Rock, Paper, Scissors using Javascript.
-It will be playable from the console.
+In this project I will be making the classic game Rock, Paper, Scissors using HTML, CSS and Javascript.